Pawelo98/NamesCodersCamp/README.md

-List of participants of autumn edition of Coders Camp mentored by Paula.
+List of participants mentored by Paula of autumn edition of Coders Camp.